RB20 Intake Manifolds

 The OEM RB20 intake manifold setup does offer some benefits.
-The OEM design is two pieces, with an upper (the one you can see) and lower portion.
+The OEM design is two pieces, with an upper (the one you can see) and a lower portion.
 The lower portion consists of the intake runners, which are nice and long.
-As was mentioned earlier, longer runners typically translate to improved low to mid range power production.
-Something Nissan felt the RB20 needed plenty of, due to the more high rpm oriented design of the engine.
+As was mentioned earlier, longer runners typically translate to improved low to mid-range power production.
+Something Nissan felt the RB20 needed plenty of, due to the more high-rpm-oriented design of the engine.
 When switching to a shorter intake manifold runner setup, you may well notice a decrease in low and mid rpm performance.

 The Aftermarket Solution

 Fortunately, the RB20 has a significant aftermarket from both foreign and domestic countries (depending on where you live, of course).
 The automotive aftermarket offers countless styles, designs, and price points to work from.
 There are very high-quality designs, with welds that will make a grown man weak in the knees, and there are lower quality "eBay" brands that will work, albeit with a little bit of time and effort.

 When considering an aftermarket RB20 intake plenum, you'll need to consider various other possible issues that may arise during the upgrade.
 Below is a compiled list of what to look out for.

 - Can the stock throttle body be reused, or will an adapter be required?

 - Can you reuse the OEM throttle cable, or will a modified cable or new setup be needed?

 - Will you need to extend the wiring for the stock throttle position sensor?

 - Will the new throttle body position require a smaller and/or relocated battery?

 - Does the plenum supply adequate air to the first and last cylinders?